sapegin/washingcode-book/manuscript/book.md

 };
 ```

 We’ve separated validations, validation logic and formatting logic.
-Flies separately, cutlets separately.
+The flies on the side, please.
 Each piece of code has a single responsibility and a single reason to change.
 Validations now are defined declaratively and read like a table, not mixed with conditions and string concatenation.
 This improves readability and maintainability of the code: it’s easy to see all validations and add new ones, because you don’t need to know implementation details of validation and formatting.

 And now it’s clear that the original code had a bug: there would be no space between error messages.